Recently, I had the chance to sit down with a friend who owns a small business. We talked about the different ways he promotes his startup company.

 Or maybe you have email subscribers who are highly engaged readers, but aren’t regularly visiting your store or calling to place an order.
 Wouldn’t it be great to focus on building those relationships, without alienating the other subscribers who are receiving your newsletters each month?

-Autoresponder is a series of personalized, automated emails you create once and then schedule to send to new and existing contacts over time.
+An automated series of emails is a series of personalized messages you create once and then schedule to send to new and existing contacts over time.

-Autoresponder not only saves you time, but it also gives you the freedom to think differently about the ways you communicate with your contacts, build relationships, and do more business.
+Automated email series not only saves you time, but also gives you the freedom to think differently about the ways you communicate with your contacts, build relationships, and do more business.